adi-shrivastava/adi-shrivastava/README.md

 ## 👨‍💻 About Me

-I'm **Adi Shrivastava**, a Data Science student at **IIT Madras** interested in **backend development, software engineering, and scalable systems**.

-I enjoy learning by building — taking concepts I learn and turning them into working projects.

-Currently focused on **Node.js, Express, Redis, caching, databases, backend architecture, and recommendation systems**.
+## 👨‍💻 About Me

+I'm **Adi Shrivastava**, a **Dual Degree student** at **IIT Madras & IIST Indore** studying Data Science and gradually finding my way deeper into software engineering and backend development.
+I enjoy understanding how things work under the hood and, more importantly, building things myself rather than just reading about them.

+Most of my learning happens through projects.
+I'm particularly interested in **backend development, scalable systems, APIs, databases, caching, and recommendation systems**, and I'm currently spending a lot of time with **SQL, AdvancedSQL, Pandas, Numpy, PySpark, Express, Redis, and backend architectures**.

+Other than technicals by hobbies I'm a *Designer*🖌️ and *Gamer*🎮.

 ---